 "We're looking to have a real team approach.
-Obviously we'll be reaching out to Catholic prisoners and staff, but we are open to all people within the jail comwould undertake visitation work.
-"We will be able to coordinate with other St Vincent de Paul programs for post-release assistance and family visitation," he
+Obviously we'll be reaching out to Catholic prisoners and staff, but we are open to all people within the jail community."

+President of the Maximilian Kolbe conference of Vinnies Mr Roger Fitzgerald said members would undertake visitation work.
+"We will be able to coordinate with other St Vincent de Paul programs for post-release assistance and family visitation," he said